Virginia Adoption Reunion Registry and Open Adoption: What Families Need to Know

 Practical Guidance for Families at Different Stages

-When the child reaches adulthood: Inform them of the Mutual Consent Registry, the OBC access process through the Division of Vital Records, and any contact preferences that birth parents may have filed.
+When the child reaches adulthood: Inform them of the Mutual Consent Registry, the OBC access process through the Office of Vital Records, and any contact preferences that birth parents may have filed.
 The decision to pursue reunion contact is ultimately the adoptee's.

 The Virginia Adoption Process Guide covers open adoption agreement frameworks, the Mutual Consent Registry process, and how Virginia's 2026 OBC access law affects families adopting under the current framework.